transferwise/pipelinewise/docs/connectors/targets/snowflake.rst

     credentials=(AWS_KEY_ID='{aws_key_id}' AWS_SECRET_KEY='{aws_secret_key}')
     encryption=(MASTER_KEY='{client_side_encryption_master_key}');

+**Note**:
+ * The ``{schema}`` and ``{stage_name}`` can be any name that Snowflake accepts.
-The encryption option is optional and used for client side encryption.
+ * The encryption option is optional and used for client side encryption.
-If you want client side encryption  you'll need to define the same master key in the `target-snowflake` YAML.
+   If you want client side encryption  you'll need to define the same master key in the ``target-snowflake`` YAML.
 See the example below.

-2. A named file format.
-This will be used by the MERGE/COPY commands to parse the CSV files correctly from S3:
+2. Create a named file format:

 .. code-block:: bash

     CREATE file format IF NOT EXISTS {schema}.{file_format_name}
     type = 'CSV' escape='\\' field_optionally_enclosed_by='"';

+3. Create a Snowflake user with permissions to create new schemas and tables in a Snowflake database.

 Configuring where to replicate data